 He lays out a feast of thick-cut gourmet sandwiches, bottles of beer and wine from the Okanagan Valley.

 It’s a moment that to me is worth far more than dining in the flashiest restaurant in the most expensive city in the world.

-Nimmo Bay’s motto (a clever play on Einstein’s famous equation): E2=MC means “expectations exceeded = memories created”.
+Nimmo Bay Wilderness Resort‘s motto (a clever play on Einstein’s famous equation): E2=MC means “expectations exceeded = memories created”.

 My expectations at Nimmo Bay Wilderness Resort have been well and truly exceeded; definitely squared – maybe even cubed.

 I, for one, am totally hooked.